Convert Kilocalories to Kilojoules

 When do you need to convert between Kilocalories and Kilojoules?

-A metric unit of energy equal to 1,000 joules.
+A metric unit of energy equal to exactly 1,000 joules.
 Kilocalorie and Kilojoule are both energy units, so conversion comes up whenever one source of information uses one unit and another uses the other — a classic cross-reference challenge in engineering, trade, travel, and everyday life.